-You’ve likely been to plenty of routine cleanings, had a few fillings, and maybe a root canal or two.
-And if you have dental insurance, you might not have had to pay for a whole lot of it.
-But orthodontic treatment is different because it’s not always covered.
+You’ve likely been to plenty of routine cleanings, and you may have even had a few fillings or a root canal.
+And if you have dental insurance, you might not have had to pay for much of it.
+But orthodontic treatment is different.
 Your insurance plan might provide orthodontic benefits, or it might not.
-Before jumping into teeth-straightening treatment, you should understand your plan’s details so you know what to expect from your treatment bill.
+Before jumping into teeth-straightening treatment, study your plan’s details so you know what to expect from your treatment bill.

-If you have Aetna, there’s a chance that your clear aligner or braces treatment will be covered, but this will depend upon your particular plan and the form of treatment you select.
+If you have Aetna, there’s a chance that your clear aligner or braces treatment will be covered, but this will depend upon your particular plan, your misalignment, and the form of treatment you select.
 Read through this guide for an in-depth look at Aetna’s coverage and instructions on how you can use it.

 Table of Contents

 You may have heard that orthodontic treatment is expensive, and it is.
 But your specific cost depends on your condition, your dentist or orthodontist, your location, and the type of treatment you choose.

 Invisalign is one of the most popular orthodontic treatments amongst adults — but it’s also one of the most expensive.
 On average, treatment costs somewhere in the range of $3,000-$8,000, though your bill may fall somewhere outside these numbers.
 Many factors play into the cost of treatment, including the complexity of your case and how many Invisalign patients your doctor has treated.
 Read through our true cost of Invisalign guide for a closer look.